Summeli/summeli.com/jekyll-export/_posts/2008-09-22-using-the-snes9x-frame-as-opengl-texture.md

     - porting
 ---

-The Opengl ES framework requires that the texture size must be powers of two. <span> </span>My current version outputs 320×208 pixels frames, so they can not be used as textures.
+The Opengl ES framework requires that the texture size must be powers of two.
+My current version outputs 320×208 pixels frames, so they can not be used as textures.

 I looked at the porting instructions and it says that GFX.Pitch should point how many bytes there as per frame.
 With this I should be able to get 256×239 or 256×224 resolutions.
 It shouldn’t be too hard to add few back scan lines to the image to get it 256×256.
 My current Snes9x version has some nasty resolution hacks and it doesn’t have any settings for GFX.Pitch (or it doesn’t se it at least).
-I think that I will try to take out the rendering part from dr. PocketSnes and merge it with my code. <span> </span>It main.cpp defines 320×240 resolution for frames, but the GFX.Pitch is used as expected, so I hope that the rendering part will output 256×240 frames as well.
+I think that I will try to take out the rendering part from dr. PocketSnes and merge it with my code.
+It main.cpp defines 320×240 resolution for frames, but the GFX.Pitch is used as expected, so I hope that the rendering part will output 256×240 frames as well.

-I’m also going to make a small optimization trick to the current rendering part and see how much I can get with “decent” rendering routine. <span> </span>However I’m still planning to use OpenGL ES for the rendering.
+I’m also going to make a small optimization trick to the current rendering part and see how much I can get with “decent” rendering routine.
+However I’m still planning to use OpenGL ES for the rendering.

 The OpenGL ES based rendering has some advantages over DSA (DirectScreenAccess).